Repentance and Faith

 “... repentance toward God,"

-The first thing to notice about these first two elementary principles of Repentance from Dead Works and Faith towards God is that they are linked together.
+One thing to note about these first two of the elementary principles of Christ is that they are joined together in a vital relationship.

 they became silent; and they glorified God, saying,

-The Holy Spirit's mercy-grace gift of repentance by faith is offered to all who will hear the word of Christ.
+Repentance was granted.
+God's mercy-and-grace gift of repentance and faith is offered to all who hear will hear the word of Christ.